 Carestream treats the server as a dedicated image repository.
 Adding other applications to that machine creates resource competition.
 That competition, in turn, degrades imaging performance across every workstation.
 For practices with more than a few workstations, a dedicated server is the right setup.

-Ekim IT Solutions provides hardware and network assessments for CS Imaging practices across New England and New York, with remote support available across the United States.
+Ekim IT Solutions works exclusively with dental practices.
+We serve New England and New York with on-site support and dental practices nationwide with remote support.
 We check your server, workstations, and network against Carestream’s requirements and tell you exactly what needs attention before it causes a problem.